 Era Group Repurchases Under the Previously Announced Special Stock Repurchase Program

-/EIN News/ -- HOUSTON, April 24, 2020 (GLOBE NEWSWIRE) -- Era Group Inc. (NYSE:ERA) (“Era”) announced today that on April 21, 2020 it repurchased an aggregate of 54,099 shares of its common stock at an average price of $3.64 per share, on April 22, 2020 it repurchased an aggregate of 46,027 shares of its common stock at an average price of $3.81 per share and on April 23, 2020 it repurchased an aggregate of 24,036 shares of its common stock at an average price of $4.23 per share under its previously announced special stock repurchase program, which allows for the purchase of up to $10 million of its common stock (the “Program”).
+/EIN News/ -- HOUSTON, April 30, 2020 (GLOBE NEWSWIRE) -- Era Group Inc. (NYSE:ERA) (“Era”) announced today that on April 24, 2020 it repurchased an aggregate of 44,359 shares of its common stock at an average price of $4.23 per share, on April 27, 2020 it repurchased an aggregate of 10,636 shares of its common stock at an average price of $4.31 per share and on April 28, 2020 it repurchased an aggregate of 51,732 shares of its common stock at an average price of $4.81 per share under its previously announced special stock repurchase program, which allows for the purchase of up to $10 million of its common stock (the “Program”).
 All shares of common stock repurchased under the Program will be held as treasury shares.
-Following the repurchase of shares under the Program to date, Era will have 21,632,110 shares of common stock outstanding.
+Following the repurchase of shares under the Program to date, Era will have 21,525,383 shares of common stock outstanding.

-The total number of shares repurchased under this program to date is 124,162 shares of common stock for a total consideration of $0.5 million leaving $9.5 million available under the Program.
+The total number of shares repurchased under this program to date is 230,889 shares of common stock for a total consideration of $1.0 million, at an average price of $4.14 per share, leaving $9.0 million available under the Program.

 ABOUT ERA GROUP